Jamie Lynn Spears: 2018–2023: Sweet Magnolias, Zoey 102, memoir, and reality television

-On January 4, 2023, she began competing on Fox's survival television series Special Forces: World’s Toughest Test, where contestants participate in special forces training challenges at a camp removed from society.
-She left the series during the competition's third episode, with Spears saying that she misses her children.
+On January 18, 2022, Spears released her memoir Things I Should Have Said: Family, Fame, and Figuring it Out, under Worthy Publishing, an imprint of Hachette Book Group.
+Rolling Stone recommended the book but highlighted that Jamie Lynn ostensibly used her sister Britney Spears' highly publicized struggles and conservatorship to promote the book.
+The book was not a financial success.
+On January 4, 2023, she began competing on Fox's survival television series Special Forces: World's Toughest Test, where contestants participate in special forces training challenges at a camp removed from society.
+She left the series during the competition's third episode, with Spears saying that she missed her children.